Staphylococcus/brain-from-brane/docs/05-competitive-dynamics/5a-mechanisms-competition.md

 **Example:** In the suppression of a conspiracy theory, authorities might:
 - **Communication network:** Deplatform key influencers, block hashtags, or restrict sharing (removing nodes/edges in the flow network).
 - **Semantic network:** Publicly debunk core claims, introduce counter-narratives, or redefine key terms (removing or altering nodes/edges in the concept graph).
+- **Inoculation strategy:** Preemptively expose audiences to weakened versions of conspiracy claims alongside refutations, building cognitive resistance before exposure to the full theory.
+This creates "immune" nodes in the network that can resist and even counter-propagate against the rival system.
+- **Anticipatory counter-narratives:** Authorities may anticipate the proliferation of a harmful narrative and pre-emptively seed a highly viable, emotionally resonant counter-narrative that is directly hostile to the harmful one.
+By strategically placing this counter-narrative in key network nodes before the harmful narrative gains traction, they can "inoculate" the network—making audiences more resistant to persuasion and reducing the harmful narrative's ability to propagate.
+This approach leverages both cognitive and network effects, but must be carefully managed to avoid backlash or ethical pitfalls.

 ---